 Methodology for Determining our Median Employees.
-To determine our median employee and our median U.S. non-manufacturing employee, we surveyed our global employee population as of December 1, 2022 from our human resources system of record, using cash compensation as the basis for comparison.
+As permitted under SEC rules, we used the same median employee and the same median U.S. non-manufacturing employee that we used for purposes of disclosing our 2022 pay ratios as there has been no change in our employee population or employee compensation arrangements that we believe would significantly impact the pay ratio analysis.
+To determine our median employees, we surveyed our global employee population as of December 1, 2022 from our human resources system of record, using cash compensation as the basis for comparison.
 We define cash compensation as base pay, overtime pay and STI compensation, which includes all commissions and bonuses.
 We did not annualize the compensation of any employees who did not work for us or our consolidated subsidiaries for the full year.
 As a significant percentage of our workforce is based outside the U.S., we converted amounts paid in foreign currency to U.S. dollars using our calculated corporate treasury exchange rate for February 2023 but did not make any cost-of-living adjustments.
 We excluded the value of annual equity awards and certain employee allowances, as those items are neither widely nor uniformly distributed across our employee population and thus do not reasonably reflect the annual compensation of our employees.
-This methodology was consistent with the methodology we used for the 2020 fiscal year, the last year in which we identified new median employees, except that we moved our measurement date from October 1 to December 1 and, for purposes of converting amounts paid in foreign currency, we used our calculated corporate treasury exchange rate for February instead of January of the filing year.